 THE CONNECTION BETWEEN PINKIE & BLUE: Personal Lives

 Like Jonathan, Sarah also came from wealthy stock.
 The Moultons made their fortune in the lucrative business of exporting rum and sugar from Jamaica.
-At the time of this portrait Pinkie was two years into a stay in England – a dramatic move for educational purposes from her home country of Jamaica.
-Just like Jonathan adjusting to a new business environment Pinkie was adjusting to a new living environment.
+At the time of this portrait, Pinkie was two years into a stay in England – a dramatic move made for educational purposes that took her far away from her home country of Jamaica.
+Just like Jonathan adjusting to a new business environment, Pinkie was adjusting to a new living environment.
 They were both wealthy, young, fatherless and undergoing challenging transitions.

 THE CONNECTION BETWEEN JONATHAN & THOMAS LAWRENCE: Debt

 Although affable and kind-hearted, Jonathan did not turn out to have quite the same knack for financial business savvy that his father possessed.
 After two decades Jonathan was so loaded down in debt he was forced to file bankruptcy and auction off his belongings including his own portrait.

 Thomas Lawrence (the painter of Pinkie) was one of the most popular portrait artists of his day and a favorite of the royal courts.
 He worked constantly and consistently, but to the puzzlement of those around him, was always in debt.
 Throughout his career he continually relied on financial support from benefactors and loans from his friends and left little fortune when he died.